ga-wdi-boston/rails-api-library-demo/README.md

 ## Migrations

-Run `rake db:migrate` in the root of this books directory.
+Run `bundle exec rake db:migrate` in the root of this books directory.

 Let's navigate to `localhost:4741/books` and see if our error has changed.